qymeng94/SLTT/README.md

 # SLTT
-This repository is the official PyTorch implementation of paper: Towards Memory- and Time-Efficient Backpropagation for Training Spiking Neural Networks.
+This repository is the official PyTorch implementation of paper: Towards Memory- and Time-Efficient Backpropagation for Training Spiking Neural Networks (ICCV2023).

 ## Dependencies
 - Python 3